 At Herstmonceux, the paperwork for the Chronometer Department was done in an office on the north side of the Library landing in the Castle.
 A chronometer workshop was set up in one of the wartime hutments, whilst the rating of the chronometers under varying conditions of temperature took place in rooms on the lower floor of the west-wing of the Castle.

 In 1957, the chronometer workshop moved into a purpose built space on the first floor of the newly completed West Building.
 The office and rating section however remained in the Castle until 1962.

 With the rapid growth in the number of science and engineering graduates, together with problems inherent in the funding of ‘big’ science, the way in which civil science in the UK was arranged was reviewed by a committee set up in 1963 under the chairmanship of Sir Burke Trend.
-Among the outcomes of this review was the Science and Technology Act 1965, and the creation in April 1965 of the Science Research Council (SRC), to which control of the Observatory was transferred from the Admiralty Board.
-In the run up to this change, the Chronometer Department was transferred from the control of the Astronomer Royal to the direct control of the Hydrographic Department of the Ministry of Defence.
-As part of this process, in 1964, all the ‘non-industrial staff’ were redeployed to posts in other departments.
+Among the outcomes of this review was the Science and Technology Act 1965, and the creation in April 1965 of the Science Research Council (SRC), to which control of the Observatory apart from the Chronometer Department was transferred from the Admiralty Board.
+In the run up to this change, in 1964, all the ‘non-industrial staff’ of the Department were redeployed to posts in other departments.

 Chronometer Section: 1914–1981 by William Roseman

 Rates of chronometers and watches on trial at the Observatory, 1840–1915, (from the appendices of Greenwich Observations)